 Over the last year, SELEP has helped secure and invest in projects across the area, including £49.3m from the European Structural Fund and a further £22.8m from the European Regional Development Funding.

 The Growth Hub, supporting business with advice across the SELEP area, has worked with 1,300 businesses in its first 6 months, and referred 588 businesses to external support providers.

 SELEP has also placed enormous importance on improving skills in the area and has invested in new Further Education facilities to support science, technology, engineering and maths (STEM), construction, logistics and health care training.

 It has also linked 200 schools to the Careers Enterprise Network to provide young people with guidance and mentoring on possible career paths, involving many volunteers from local businesses.

 SELEP continues to champion the case for a new Lower Thames Crossing.
-An announcement is expected shortly by the Department for Transport on the preferred route, as well as a decision on the outcome of SELEP’s bid for £229m to support a further 41 projects from the Government’s £1.8bn Local Growth Fund 3 (LGF3) round of funding.
+An announcement is expected shortly by the Department for Transport on the preferred route, which will bring much needed clarity for businesses and local authorities in the area.